We all know how important hose is for a gardener to make the watering job easy and fun. But it needs to be well maintained to prolong its life.

 You can simply extend the life of your garden hose by using a hanger.
-You should use a hanger to store the hose after you work done with hose.
-You can buy a hanger with a very small amount of dollar or build by yourself using some old idle materials around you.
-I am pretty sure, what you invest on hanger for hose, in return you will get a multiplied benefits.
+You should use a hanger to store the hose after your work is done with a hose.
+You can buy a hanger with a very small amount of dollars or build it by yourself using some old idle materials around you.
+I am pretty sure, what you invest on a hanger for hose, in return you will get a multiplied benefits.

 Cold weather brings damage to the hose.
 If there is any water left in the hose, water can be freeze due to severe cold weather.
-Water expands in freezing condition resulting stretching and weakening the material of tube.
+Water expands in freezing conditions resulting in stretching and weakening the material of the tube.
 So, please don’t do this worst thing with a hose by leaving out in cold weather.

-The great ways of storing hose can be in a garage or basement where cold element can’t effect.
+The great ways of storing hose can be in a garage or basement where cold elements can’t affect.

-A gardener needs to deal with so many tools and few are must be sharp.
-Hose pipe may get damaged in contact with sharp tools.
+A gardener needs to deal with so many tools and a few are must be sharp.
+Hosepipe may get damaged in contact with sharp tools.
 You need to keep the hose from the sharp tools.
 Keep your eye on your hose lying on the ground so that a lawnmower does not run over the hose.

-Most cases, kinking leads to the material flexing too much resulting tearing or splitting the hose.
+In most cases, kinking leads to the material flexing too much resulting in tearing or splitting the hose.
 Finally, it ends up with a hole in the tube.

 Usually kinks mature when a hose becomes twisted.
-To make kinks free, untwist a tube by laying it out as straight as possible with stretching the hose.
+To make kinks free, untwist a tube by laying it out as straight as possible by stretching the hose.

 Keeping your tube in the right place may give the extra life.